 Come to papa!

 Shetland Trout, Raw Lemon Candy, Miso, Turnip Leaves.
 This particular trout species was chosen as they swim less in the summer, which makes for a fattier more rich flesh – the detail is insane!
 Miso was armed with a sweet, earthy, salty kick as it should; the lemon cut through the fattiness and turnip leaves added freshness.

 Hand Dived Scallops, Baby Lettuce, Lemon Juice, Kohlrabi, Olive Oil, Maldon Sea Salt with Green Strawberry and Granny Smith Apples.
 The scallops were seared very quickly on one side giving it a smokey edge, but they were kept practically raw as intended by the Chef Knappett.
 I found the smokey flavour too over-powering for the little sweet scallop, but that’s my 2 cents.
 Other than that, the green strawberry and granny smith apple were sublime additions to the dish, great work James Knappett!

 Red Vein Kale, Smoked Scallop Roe, Roe of John Dory Whipped.
 I love this dish and it was great to see that the scallop roe wasn’t wasted; the kale was deep fried bringing out the deep earthy flavours – a back hit umami from the grated smoked roe kicked in too.
 It reminded me of the best deep fried seaweed but better!

 Roasted Lobster, Dragon Egg Cucumber, Bourbon Curry Spice.
 This dish was one of my favourite things to eat of the evening – the meatiness of the lobster worked harmoniously with the bourbon infused curry spices, coral of the lobster’s head was combined too added more depth.
 Chef Knappett explained that the curry paste was initially wet blended and then spread to dry naturally, intensifying the flavour.
 And who’s heard of a ‘dragon egg’ cucumber?
-I certainly haven’t but it didn’t taste like the average cucumber, it was damn good and gave the dish that much added fresh element.
+I certainly haven’t and the unique specimen had a sweeter profile in comparison to it’s green skinned cousins.

 Every good chef tastes as they’re going along.
 James Knappett is no exception to the rule!